stakater/Playbook/content/processes/gitops/gitops-with-flux.md

 #### Cluster Admin Related Tasks

 As our helm also has limited access, so we cannot create CRDs from helm chart or even a user cant create them as they need to be applied from a user with cluster admin access, we will be needing them to be created manually first.
-Cluster admins have to deploy following manifests.
+Cluster admins have to deploy following manifests by creating a file lets say `crd.yaml` and copy the following manifest.
+And then run `oc apply -f crd.yaml`

 ```yaml
 apiVersion: apiextensions.k8s.io/v1beta1